Introduction#

 Deployments are defined using container orchestration files (e.g., docker-compose.yaml).
 This makes them portable and easy to reproduce across different environments, from a developer's laptop to edge devices in a vehicle.
 This container-based approach is a cornerstone of the Open AD Kit's cloud-native and platform-agnostic philosophy, aligning with standards like SOAFEE.

-This modular structure allows users to start with a minimal deployment and incrementally add components and tools as their system evolves.
+This modular structure allows users to start with a minimal deployment and incrementally add components as their system evolves.

 For more details, see the Deployments.